townsean/bingo-card-generator/README.md

 # bingo-card-generator

-See in in action [here](http://townsean.github.io/bingo-card-generator/).
+See in it action [here](http://townsean.github.io/bingo-card-generator/)!

 ## Synopsis